Port Chicago disaster: Initial actions

-Divisions Two, Four and Eight—reinforced with replacement sailors fresh from training at NSGL—were taken to Mare Island Navy Yard, where there was an ammunition depot and loading piers.
+Divisions Two, Four, and Eight—reinforced with replacement sailors fresh from training at NSGL—were taken to Mare Island Navy Yard, where there was an ammunition depot and loading piers.
 On August 8, 1944, the USS Sangay docked to be loaded with naval mines and other munitions.
 The next day, 328 men were assembled and marched off.
 When they heard the orders "Column left" and "Forward March" to march toward the ammunition loading dock, the entire group stopped and would not continue.
 All said they were afraid and that they would not load munitions under the same officers and conditions as before.
 It was a mass work stoppage, which would have been called a strike if the workers had been civilians.

-The Navy would not countenance such conduct, especially in time of war.
-Seventy of the men changed their minds after their superior officers made it clear that loading ammunition was their duty.
+The Navy would not countenance such conduct.
+Seventy of the men changed their minds after their officers made it clear that loading ammunition was their duty.
 The 258 African-American sailors in the ordnance battalion who continued to refuse to load ammunition were taken under guard to a barge that was used as a temporary military prison or "brig", despite having been built to accommodate only 75 men.
 Most of the men in the brig had not been given a direct order—they had simply been asked if they were going to load ships or not, and to step to one side if not.
 All said they were afraid of another explosion.
 Civilian stevedore contractors were called to replace the imprisoned men in loading the Sangay.

-Among the prisoners, Seaman First Class Joseph Randolph "Joe" Small, a winch operator in Division Four was asked by officers to assemble a handful of reliable men as a team of acting petty officers and to keep the other prisoners on good behavior.
+Among the prisoners, Seaman First Class Joseph Randolph "Joe" Small, a winch operator in Division Four, was asked by officers to assemble a handful of reliable men as a team of acting petty officers and to keep the other prisoners on good behavior.
 On August 10, there had been conflicts between the prisoners and their guards as the prisoners were marched to the mess hall for meals.
 There was also a brief fight in the mess hall, and some prisoners were seen sharpening spoons into makeshift knives.
 Small sensed a general air of rebelliousness among the prisoners.
-To counteract the rising tension and offset the disaster he saw coming, Small convened a short meeting that evening aboard the crowded barge and told the prisoners to "knock off the horseplay", stay out of trouble and obey the shore patrol guards (who were black) and the officers, because the alternative (white Marines as guards) would be worse.
+To counteract the rising tension and offset the disaster he saw coming, Small convened a short meeting that evening aboard the crowded barge and told the prisoners to "knock off the horseplay", stay out of trouble and obey the shore patrol guards (who were Black) and the officers, because the alternative (White Marines as guards) would be worse.
 He said to the men, "We've got the officers by the balls—they can do nothing to us if we don't do anything to them.
 If we stick together, they can't do anything to us."